christopher-cao/moosings/content/posts/garage-door.md

 Of course, that's not to say that if we want to learn how to roast an artichoke, we should watch a 2 hour livestream of someone demonstrating it step by step.
 Or that we need to stress the details about how we set up our counter or hold the knife.
-But what I am emphaiszing is that there's value to be gained from learning from both condensed sources and the raw material.
+But what I am emphasizing is that there's value to be gained from learning from both condensed sources and the raw material.
 I kind of imagine different learning techniques to fall somewhere on this pyramid of "effort needed," almost like degrees of refinement.
 The lower you go, the more raw the knowledge source.

 ![knowledge_refinement](/images/knowledge_refinement_pyramid.png)